Projects

 Collage/Mixed Media

 I have been making collages since I was a child, and have over the years had the urge to occasionally cover some disparate object in wax, or cover a canvas in resin, embedding it with glitter and plastic pearls.
-Some of my work can be viewed in my Thumbnail Gallery.
-Some of my collage work has been published in literary journals, and I have shown, and sold, my work in various galleries over the years.
+Some of my collage work has been published in literary journals, and I have shown, and sold, my work in small galleries over the years.

 Cassette Tape Project(s)

 In 1982 I made a super-8 film: A Lineman Is Better Than A Man Who Hands You A Line, which explored personal relationships by juxtaposing snippets of conversation with close-up imagery.
-The soundtrack for A Lineman morphed into an audio collection obsession, in which I collected over 2,340 hours of sound, interviews and conversations using a cassette tape recorder between1981-1995.
-So many options for these tapes—transcription; tape loops; Mp3s; mapping histories.
+The soundtrack for A Lineman morphed into an audio collection obsession, in which I collected over 2,340 hours of sound, interviews and conversations using a cassette tape recorder between 1981-1995.
+I have transcribed some of these recordings into written pieces, but want to explore other uses, such as tape looping for installations, etc.